marcoverpas/Italy-SFC-Model/README.md

 The third step is to create a text file (*txt*) defining model equations.
 For a comprehensive description, please refer to Canelli, Fontana, Realfonzo, and Veronese Passarella (2024).

 *Note*: we place the key behavioral equations at the end of the code.
-This arrangement is intentional, as, during the estimation of model coefficients, the `R` Console displays related details in a 'last in, first out' order.
+This arrangement is intentional, as, after estimating model coefficients, the related details are to be read in a 'last in, first out' order from the `RStudio` Console.

 ```R
 S_model.txt="MODEL